PrityRastogi16/PrityRastogi16/README.md

 - 👀 I’m interested in Full Stack Web Development

-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently learning Full Stack Development from Masai School

 <!---
 PrityRastogi16/PrityRastogi16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.